 You may be figuring out that my own history has taught me the importance of this.
 I have been terrified of damnation in more ways than I can count, and finally, I had to take a break from God.
 And then we didn’t speak for a very long time.
 Not until my mother was dying and once again I got on my knees.
 Things are so much better now.
 But my concept of the religion I was given had to change first.
 I had to do some scary sitting with things that kept me up at nights and find my own way to clear the shadows until I could see that I had always been standing on the inside only thinking I was on the outside.

 I am a big believer in the practice of being the change you want to see in the world.
 If I would like the courtesy extended to myself of being free from religious persecution, I must also offer this courtesy outward.
 If I want to be free to love God the way I love God, I must also allow others the same courtesy.
 If I like to call God by another name such as Source or Divine or Infinite, and I want to refer to myself as a child of God or a spark of the Divine I am free to do so.
 And so are you.

 Could we please mind our own business and get back to the business of love and peace?

-No I am not talking at all about what people do to each other in the name of their religion because that behavior is wrong and against the code no matter how you slice it.
-I am simply saying we are all free to honor the call to God in our own hearts our own way and we can honor the way the same is happening for other people too, even though it differs from our own.
+We are all free to honor the call to God in our own hearts, our own way.
+Can we honor the way the same is happening for other people too, even though it differs from our own?